 The primary route of elimination of albuterol enantiomers is through renal excretion (80% to 100%) of either the parent compound or the primary metabolite.
 Less than 20% of the drug is detected in the feces.
 Following intravenous administration of racemic albuterol, between 25% and 46% of the (R)-albuterol fraction of the dose was excreted as unchanged (R)-albuterol in the urine.

-Hepatic Impairment: The effect of hepatic impairment on the pharmacokinetics of Xopenex Inhalation Solution has not been evaluated.
+The effect of hepatic impairment on the pharmacokinetics of XOPENEX Inhalation Solution has not been evaluated.

-Renal Impairment: The effect of renal impairment on the pharmacokinetics of racemic albuterol was evaluated in 5 subjects with creatinine clearance of 7 to 53 mL/min, and the results were compared with those from healthy volunteers.
+The effect of renal impairment on the pharmacokinetics of racemic albuterol was evaluated in 5 subjects with creatinine clearance of 7 to 53 mL/min, and the results were compared with those from healthy volunteers.
 Renal disease had no effect on the half-life, but there was a 67% decline in racemic albuterol clearance.
-Caution should be used when administering high doses of Xopenex Inhalation Solution to patients with renal impairment.
+Caution should be used when administering high doses of XOPENEX Inhalation Solution to patients with renal impairment [see Use in Specific Populations].

 Figure 1: Mean Percent Change from Baseline FEV1 on